 - Potential Tax Savings by reduction of self-employment taxes.

 - Flexibility when bringing in new investors or when selling your business.

 This article should not be taken as legal counsel and readers should not base any legal decisions solely on the article without consulting an attorney.
-Legal decisions must be approached on case-by-case basis as your situation may require specific requirements.
-For additional questions, feel free to contact the author at email@example.com.
+Legal decisions must be approached on a case-by-case basis as your situation may require specific requirements.
+For additional questions, feel free to contact the author at firstname.lastname@example.org.